Tier 2 (General)

 Indefinite Leave to Remain

-- they have spent a continuous period of 5 years in the UK and during this time have not breached any UK immigration laws;
+- they have spent a continuous period of five years in the UK and during this time have not breached any UK immigration laws;

-- they have been absent from the UK for no more than 180 days in any of the 5 years relied on for the application and any absences are in line with their annual holiday/work;
+- they have been absent from the UK for no more than 180 days in any 12 month period throughout the five years relied on for the application and any absences are in line with their annual holiday/work;

 - they have sufficient knowledge of English language and have passed a Life in the UK test; and